ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 ## IP Assignment

 The client will be able to request to be assigned an IP address range, optionally specifying a preferred range.
 In response to that request, the server will either assign a range of its choosing to the client, or decline the request.
-Similarly, to support the network-to-network use case, the server will be able to request assignment of an IP address range from the client, and the client will either assign a range or decline the request.
+For symmetry, the server may request assignment of an IP address range from the client, and the client will either assign a range or decline the request.

 ## Route Negotiation